 Report highlights include:

-- Record trading volumes in European (EU+UK) government bonds during Q1 2023, according to TraX data from MarketAxess.
-The traded amount in Q1 2023 was the highest average daily trading volume in European government bonds since records began in 2014, with trading volume increasing 22% (QoQ) and 6% (YoY).
+- Record trading volumes continued in European (EU+UK) government bonds during Q2 2023, according to MarketAxess TraX.
+The traded amount in Q2 2023 was the highest average daily trading volume in European government bonds since records began in 2014, with trading volume increasing 3% (QoQ) and 15% (YoY).

-- There was a net loss of 3 primary dealers in Europe from January 2023 to April 2023.
-There were 3 exits and no entries of banks to European Primary Dealer systems affecting the Bulgarian sovereign debt market and the European Commission Primary Dealer Network (EU PDN).
+- From April 2023 to October 2023, there were 3 exits and 3 entries of banks to European Primary Dealer systems, affecting sovereign debt markets in Slovenia, Italy, Ireland, and the European Primary Dealer Network (EU PDN).

 - During 1Q23 there were 2 long-term credit rating upgrades for European countries and 1 downgrade.
 This follows 2 upgrades and 1 downgrade in 1Q23, bringing the 2023 year-to-date total to 5 upgrades and 3 downgrades (there was 1 further upgrade and 1 downgrade in 3Q23 to date).

 - The average bid-cover ratio (demand/amount allocated) was 2.2 in 2Q23, an increase of 1.7% (QoQ) from 1Q23 and a decrease of 2.1% from 2Q22 (YoY).